Dr. Ramune: Mysterious Disease Specialist: Manga

 In North America, Kodansha USA announced the digital English release of the manga in October 2020.
 The first volume was released on November 17, 2020.

-Volume list
+Volumes

 Anime

 In September 2020, it was announced that the series would receive an anime television series adaptation.
 The series is produced by Platinum Vision and directed by Hideaki Ōba.
 Ayumu Hisao is in charge of the series' scripts and Youko Satou is in charge of the characters designs.
 Tetsurō Oda is composing the series' music.
 The series aired from January 10 to March 28, 2021, on Tokyo MX and BS11.
-Crunchyroll is streaming the series outside of Asia.
-Muse Communication licensed the series in Southeast Asia and South Asia and is streaming it on their Muse Asia YouTube channel.
-The opening theme song is "SHAKE！SHAKE！SHAKE！" performed by Yūma Uchida, while the ending theme song is "Arcacia" (アルカシア, "Arukashia") performed by saji.
+The opening theme song is "Shake!
+Shake!
+Shake!" performed by Yuma Uchida, while the ending theme song is "Arcacia" (アルカシア, "Arukashia") performed by saji.